-Shinjuku, with its huge variety of accommodation (not to mention dining, shopping and nightlife), is an excellent place to base yourself in Tokyo.
+Shinjuku, with its huge variety of accommodation (not to mention dining, shopping, and nightlife options), is an excellent place to base yourself in Tokyo.
 But now you need to work out how to get there from Narita Airport.
 Let’s break down the best options — by budget and convenience — for getting from Narita to Shinjuku, with some tips and money-saving deals.

 As the crow flies, it’s about 60 km (37 miles) from Narita Airport to the Shinjuku area.
-Surprising as it may seem, Narita is actually in Chiba prefecture, to the east of Tokyo.
+Narita is actually in Chiba Prefecture, to the east of Tokyo.
 Shinjuku, meanwhile, is on the western edge of central Tokyo.
 Essentially, you have to cross the whole city to get from one to the other.
 On average that takes about 90 minutes.
 However, with Shinjuku being one of Tokyo’s biggest hubs and most popular places to stay, it means that there are lots of competing ways to get there from the airport.
 Your Narita to Shinjuku transfer options include trains, buses, and taxis.

 Overview of getting from Narita to Shinjuku

 In general, public transport is the best way to get from Narita Airport to Shinjuku.
-Afterall Shinjuku Station is a major transport hub with access to multiple train lines, as well as the Shinjuku Expressway Bus Terminal.
-From here getting to your accommodation should be relatively quick and easy.
-Alternatively, the Limousine Bus stops directly at a number of hotels in the Shinjuku area, and of course taxis will drop you off on the doorstep of your hotel, too.
+The sprawling Shinjuku Station is a transport hub with access to multiple train lines, as well as the Shinjuku Expressway Bus Terminal.

 Suggested Activity